Coronavirus (COVID-19): Claim the Employee Retention Credit (ERC) Checklist

 When to Use

-Through June 30, 2021, the ERC is a refundable credit taken against the employer share of Social Security taxes.
-It is equal to 50% of the qualified wages and/or an allocable share of health plan expenses, up to $10,000 per employee per year.
+Through 2020, the ERC applied against the employer share of Social Security taxes.
+It was equal to 50% of the qualified wages and/or an allocable share of health plan expenses, up to $10,000 per employee per year.

-An employer impacted by the COVID-19 crisis may use this checklist to determine whether it is eligible for the ERC and, if eligible, to properly claim the credit and ensure it assembles and maintains all records required by the CARES Act.
+An employer impacted by the COVID-19 crisis may use this checklist to determine eligibility for the ERC, to properly claim the credit and to ensure it assembles and maintains all records required by the CARES Act.
 Employers should complete the following steps in sequential order.
+However, because the credit has expired, all employers must file Form 941-X to claim it retroactively.